etweiner/mini2/finalproj3.md

 # Final Project Part 3
-Final write up- what have I done
+Final write up- what have I done to complete this project.

 ## Refining my story
 As I mentioned in Homework 3&4 and Part 1 of the final project, I love to visit national parks.
 In Homework 3&4, I recreated a data visualization on the visitation numbers to national parks pre and post-covid.